Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 When we start writing new material, we basically do it in isolation from one another, to try to come up with as many different ideas and sounds as possible.
 What we end up with is a Dropbox folder full of riffs, big chorus ideas, beats, different song structures, etc.

-We then spend time pulling these ideas together to create a few final, polished ideas.
+We then spend time pulling these together to create a few final, polished ideas.
 Because the live element is so central to what we do, before we consider taking a track to the studio, we spend time in the rehearsal space playing these ideas as a full band.

 There are times when demos that we all dig and sound great on Dropbox don’t translate well to a full band setup.
 Sometimes we just don’t feel the energy playing it together.
 That’s huge for us.
 Every song we put out has to pass the live test to make sure it punches hard.

+The only way to be.
 What effect did Covid have on the band?

 We lost two years.
 Everything came to a standstill.
 It was very hard to find the motivation to keep pushing.
 It hit us hard, but we were able to channel our energies into writing.
 We spent the time crafting our debut album, ‘Burden’.

 That was actually a real turning point for us.
 We signed to Venn Records and started working with Wipe Out Music Publishing shortly after finishing the record.
 Things really went upwards from there.

 Birmingham has been home to more than its share of great rock and metal bands.
 Is that heritage something you feel?
 Has it influenced you?